ionut1993255/list-project/README.md

 `List Project` is a lightweight yet powerful to-do list app following best practices in `clean code` and `OOP`.
 With `TypeScript` and the `Singleton Pattern`, it offers a scalable and maintainable codebase.

+Here you can see my project in action: https://ionut-list-project.netlify.app/

 Check out the custom favicon 😉

 Give it a try and keep your tasks organized! ✅